TBG

 • white hard carrier can be used as a backup (in the bedroom closet)

-They hate their carriers and it can be a challenge to get them in.
-If travel is needed, we bring the carriers into the living room then close the bedroom door so they can't run and hide under the bed.
+They dpn't like their carriers so it can be a challenge to get them in.
+If they'll be needed, we bring the carriers into the living room then close the bedroom door so they can't run and hide under the bed.

 Back to top